open-telemetry/oteps/text/0156-columnar-encoding.md

 of this identifier.

 The `OtlpArrowPayloadType` enum specifies the `type` of the payload.

-The `dictionaries` attribute is a list of binary representations of [Arrow dictionaries](#arrow-dictionary).
-Several dictionaries can be defined in the case of an entity containing several text or binary columns.
-The dictionaries are filled in the first message of their corresponding sub-stream.
-When a dictionary is updated, the delta dictionary will be emitted in the corresponding message within the sub-stream.

 The `record` attribute is a binary representation of the Arrow RecordBatch.